How to Extract Pages from a PDF Online

 The extracted pages appear in the wrong order.

 Pages are extracted in the order you enter them.
-If you enter '7, 3, 1', the resulting PDF will have page 7 first, then page 3, then page 1.
-To get them in the original document order, enter the numbers in ascending order: '1, 3, 7'.
+To get them in the original document order, enter the page numbers in ascending order.
+To get them in a custom order, enter the numbers in the sequence you want them to appear.

 I need to extract a large number of non-consecutive pages.

 Enter all page numbers separated by commas.
 There is no limit on how many individual pages you can specify.
-For very large selections, double-check your list before submitting to avoid mistakes.
+For very large selections, write out your list carefully before entering it to avoid mistakes.

 The extracted PDF is missing content that was on the original pages.

 Extraction preserves each page exactly as it appears in the original document.
 If content appears missing, check whether the original PDF has layers or annotations that may not be visible in your viewer.
-Try opening the original file and the extracted file side by side for comparison.
+Try opening both files side by side for comparison.

 I want to extract pages and rearrange them in a different order.

-You can control the output order by entering page numbers in the order you want them to appear.
-Alternatively, extract the pages first, then use the Reorder PDF Pages tool to drag them into the exact sequence you need.
+Enter the page numbers in the order you want them to appear in the output.
+Alternatively, extract the pages first and then use the Reorder PDF Pages tool to drag them into the exact sequence you need.

 FAQ